About Me

 Hi!
 I am a Master’s student in the Computer Science department at UC Santa Barbara.

 I received my Bachelor’s degree in Computer Science and Engineering from UC Davis.
-I have both technical software internship and research experience, and am interested in research involving human-based data as well as research that allows machines to saliently and semantically process their environments, such as via multimodal input.
-Broadly, I am interested in machine learning for medicine, language and computer vision (and, by extension, psychology/neuroscience), and hardware-adjacent applications like robotics.
+I have both technical software internship and research experience, and I also love engineering that gets more hands-on; broadly, I am interested in using AI for medicine, language/computer vision and low-level hardware (e.g. CUDA), and in software applications such as in automotive and avionics.

 Past Experience